 What is considered to be the most disgusting Icelandic dish?
 Where can you purchase your own sheep’s head, or tuck into a little-fermented shark?
 How can you persuade your taste buds that liquorice is, in fact, delicious to some people?
 All will be revealed as we delve into the most disgusting food available in Iceland.

-Whereas a few traditional Icelandic dishes are considered a delicacy, commonly eaten by locals AND tourists, there are some dishes you might not want to eat in Iceland… that is unless you like a challenge.
+Whereas a few traditional Icelandic dishes are considered a delicacy, commonly eaten by locals and tourists, there are some dishes you might not want to eat in Iceland… that is unless you like a challenge.
 Some people have gone on record to claim the domestic cuisine here is the world's most disgusting food.
 Luckily though, Iceland is famed for its lamb and seafood, so there are plenty of delicious Icelandic foods to enjoy, too.

-Below, you can see Óli from the Guide to Iceland team helping a couple of guys from the UK to shop for and eat some traditional Icelandic food (they don't seem to like most of it).
+Below, you can see Óli from the Guide to Iceland team helping a couple of guys from the UK to shop for and eat some traditional Icelandic food (spoiler: they don't seem to like most of it).

 For centuries, Icelanders had to smoke, pickle or dry their food in order to preserve it through the harsh winters.
 As a result, traditional Icelandic food mainly consists of seafood and lamb that's gone through some kind of preservation method.

-Fresh fruit and vegetables are a fairly new addition to the Icelandic cuisine (only from last century).
+Fresh fruit and vegetables are a fairly new addition to the Icelandic cuisine (they only started appearing in the last century).
 Nowadays, the country prides itself on fresh ingredients and there are a number of fine dining restaurants in the country, as well as a Food and Fun Festival, where international chefs use Icelandic ingredients to come up with some truly delicious treats.

 But if you want to experience something a bit more traditional then make sure to look out for the following food items and give them a try on your next trip to Iceland.

 You'll probably hear that the traditional way of fermenting shark is to bury it in the ground and then urinate on it before letting it rot for some months.
-This is not true... entirely.
+This is not entirely true.

 The urinating bit is true, but the shark doesn't rot, it ferments.
 And urine is no longer used in this process, but it was used back in the day before modern culinary techniques could be used.

-So the shark is not rotten (which some people believe) but fermented.
+So the shark is not rotten (which some people wrongly believe) but it is fermented.
 There's a bit of a difference.

-The result is, uhm, a rather acquired taste.
+The result is, uhm, an acquired taste.
 Connoisseurs of very strong cheese may take a liking to it on the first bite.
 For others, well, let's just say it's not a common dish anymore; it is mostly the older generation in Iceland who still eat and enjoy it.

 For a small fee, you can taste a sample in the food section of the Kolaportid flea market on the weekends.
 They just love selling samples to tourists to watch their faces turn sour!
 For the ones that are extra hardcore, rinse it down with a shot of Brennivín.